About | People | Services | Projects | Training | Publications

 Course Material:

 Statistics are an important part of most modern studies and being able to effectively use a statistics package can help you to understand your results.
-This course provides an introduction to statistics illustrated though the use of the friendly SPSS package.
+This course provides an introduction to statistics illustrated though the use of the R language.

 Course Content: